Team

 Naomi Hibberd

-Naomi has a love for dance and theatre and enjoys assisting many artist in producing work from Twisted Element to music videos for Australian artists Maret, Silamor and Lisa Mitchell.
+Naomi has a love of dance and theatre and enjoys assisting many artists in producing work from Twisted Element to music videos for Australian artists Maret, Silamor and Lisa Mitchell.
 Naomi passionately embraces her FORM position.

 Email: producer_form@cityofparramatta.nsw.gov.au